hacocacyb/housing-manager/README.md

 A web app for managing a group of Supervised Living homes, visitors and payments.

-* UI: React, Redux, redux-form, ag-grid
+* React, Redux, redux-form, ag-grid
-* API: Node.js for API and server, Sequelize ORM for access to Postgres database
+* Node.js for API and server, Sequelize ORM for access to Postgres database
-* Tests: Jest, Enzyme
+* Jest, Enzyme for testing
 * Deployed via Heroku
-* Bootstrap
+* Bootstrap for style and layout

 [![Build Status](https://travis-ci.org/hacocacyb/housing-manager.svg?branch=master)](https://travis-ci.org/hacocacyb/housing-manager)